chebpy/chebpy/README.rst

 distribution.
 We use a sufficiently wide interval as to facilitate a machine-precision representation.
-On this occasion we utlilise a slightly different (but still perfectly valid) approach to construction whereby we supply the function handle -- in this case, a Python lambda, but more generally any object in possession of a ``__call__`` attribute -- together with the interval of definition.
+On this occasion we utlilise a slightly different (but still perfectly valid) approach to construction whereby we supply the function handle (in this case, a Python lambda, but more generally any object in possession of a ``__call__`` attribute) together with the interval of definition.

 .. code:: python